juanep97/iop4/README.md

     $ curl https://pyenv.run | bash
 ```

-Follow the instruction that these command output to add `pyenv` to `PATH` (or copy the commands from https://github.com/pyenv/pyenv for your shell).
+Follow the instructions that this command outputs to add `pyenv` to `PATH` (or copy the commands from https://github.com/pyenv/pyenv for your shell).
 Restart your terminal, or source the file (e.g. `. ~/.bashrc` or `. ~/.zshrc`) Then, run
 ```bash
     $ pyenv install 3.10
     $ pyenv virtualenv 3.10 iop4-venv